eyecatchup/SEOstats/README.md

 }
 ```

-Alternatively, you can call all methods statically passing the URL to the methods directly.
+Alternatively, you can call all methods statically, passing the URL to the methods directly.

 ```php
 <?php